SigmaDroid-Project/packages_apps_SigmaSettings/README.md

-# AlphaDroid Settings repo #
+# SigmaDroid Settings repo #

 ### Description ###
-There will be goodies! :)
+Everything including the kitchen sink! :)

 ### Translations ###
 If you want to help out on translations, please click below badge